maduhaime/collectype/README.md

 import { Collection, BaseFunctions } from 'collectype';

 class PokemonFunctions extends BaseFunctions<Pokemon> {
-  // Filter Pokémon with more than 150 base experience experienced() {
+  // Filter Pokemon with more than 150 base experience experienced() {
     return this.applyFilter((p) => p.base_experience > 150);
   }
 }

+// Explicit type annotation: use this form if you want to specify both the item type and the functions class type manually.
-const collection = new Collection<Pokemon, typeof PokemonFunctions>(pokemons, PokemonFunctions);
+// const collection = new Collection<Pokemon, Constructor<PokemonFunctions>>(pokemons, PokemonFunctions);

+// Inferred type (recommended): TypeScript will infer the correct functions class type from the constructor argument. const collection = new Collection<Pokemon>(pokemons, PokemonFunctions);

 const experiencedPokemons = collection.fn.experienced();